seojuice

 Operational Priority UI/UX, content, onsite CRO Inventory accuracy, pick-pack-ship speed, API reliability

 Luxury and heritage labels will still bet on immersive brand experiences.
-But mid-market and commodity sellers will increasingly chase fulfilment speed and feed fidelity over pixel-perfect storefronts.
+Mid-market and commodity sellers will chase fulfilment speed and feed fidelity over pixel-perfect storefronts.
 In that world, the prettiest site does not win.
 The fastest webhook does.

 How to Pivot Your Strategy

-The ascent of conversational commerce does not kill SEO.
-It changes its center of gravity.
-You still need fast pages and crisp meta tags -- ChatGPT routinely scrapes Google snippets to build answers, a finding confirmed by index-leak tests in mid-2025.
-But the bigger battle moves from ranking URLs to ranking product data inside AI dialogs.
-Think of it as "bot SEO."
+Conversational commerce shifts SEO's center of gravity rather than replacing it.
+You still need fast pages and crisp meta tags; ChatGPT routinely scrapes Google snippets to build answers, a pattern documented in Search Engine Land's coverage of the 2025 ChatGPT Search index leak.
+The bigger battle moves from ranking URLs to ranking product data inside AI dialogs.
+Call it "bot SEO."

 (Another aside: I ran a test with three product pages last month.
 The one with the cleanest JSON-LD product schema appeared in ChatGPT's shopping recommendations.
-The other two, with identical content but messier structured data, did not.
+The other two, with identical content but messier structured data, did not. n=3 is not a study, but it changed how I prioritize schema work on every audit I do now.
 Schema is no longer a nice-to-have.)

 Shift Your Optimization Surface